-Ikies Traditional Houses – Boutique, luxury hotel with private jacuzzis, a cliffside pool, and impressive views over the caldera.
+Ikies – Boutique, luxury hotel with private jacuzzis, a cliffside pool, and impressive views over the caldera.

-This intimate hotel features eleven unique studios, maisonettes (lofts), and suites – all with magnificent sunset views of the caldera.
+This intimate hotel features thirteen unique studios, maisonettes (lofts), and suites – all with magnificent views of the caldera.
 Each room is distinct in size and layout since they were all carved by hand from the cliffside to accommodate the natural geography.
 All blend bold, modern décor with traditional architecture and a handful of antique pieces.
-Seven have private jacuzzis, and all have access to the swimming pool overlooking the caldera.
+Ten have private jacuzzis; nine of those ten also have steam showers.
+All have access to a shared swimming pool overlooking the caldera.
 Located in a quiet nook at the beginning of Oia, the hotel is walking distance to the village’s best dining and attractions, while remaining tucked away from the hustle and bustle of the tourist core.
 Expect warm, personalized care from the expert staff.

-- Handy To: The Oia-Fira hiking trail (1-minute walk), Oia Bus Terminal (16-minute walk), and the restaurant/shopping heart of Oia (15-minute walk).
+• Handy to: The Oia-Fira hiking trail, Oia Bus Terminal, and the restaurant/shopping heart of Oia.

 - Ages: 13 years and older only.
 Guests tend to be couples celebrating an occasion, usually a honeymoon or anniversary.

-- View: Overlooking the caldera with excellent sunset views, especially in October.
+- View: Overlooking the caldera with excellent views, especially in October.

-- Private Pools/Jacuzzis: The Boatman’s, Artisan’s, Captain’s, Antiquarian’s, and Carpenter’s Houses all feature private, outdoor jacuzzis – as does the Winemaker’s House, whose outdoor jacuzzi is the most secluded of the lot.
+- Private Pools/Jacuzzis: 10 of the 13 rooms here offer private jacuzzis.
+The Boatman’s, Artisan’s, Captain’s, Cook’s, Antiquarian’s, Carpenter’s, Alchemist’s, and Shipbuilder’s Houses all feature private, outdoor jacuzzis – as does the Winemaker’s House, whose outdoor jacuzzi is the most secluded of the lot.
 The Collector’s House boasts an indoor/outdoor jacuzzi.